Monument to the Unknown Woman Worker

-The Monument to the Unknown Woman Worker is a 1992 sculpture by Louise Walsh in Belfast, Northern Ireland.
+The Monument to the Unknown Woman Worker is a 1992 sculpture by Louise Walsh in Belfast, Northern Ireland, located on Great Victoria Street.

+Details

-The sculpture is located on the city's Great Victoria Street adjacent to the Europa Hotel.
+The sculpture, designed by Louise Walsh, is located on the city's Great Victoria Street, outside the Great Northern Mall, adjacent to the Europa Hotel.
 It is cast in bronze and features two working-class women with symbols of women's work embedded on the surfaces.
 Domestic items such as colanders, a shopping basket and clothes pegs are part of the sculpture.
+Walsh was born in County Cork, and received her MA in sculpture from the University of Ulster.
+She designed the sculpture aged 25.